juks/iso-8583-socket-queue/README.md

 ISO-8583 gateway Node.js implementation for bank POS systems communication

 ## The Idea
 SocketQueue acts as a gateway between bank ISO-8583 system and web applications that want to communicate with them.
-It keeps one "host-to-host" connection with the bank that is used to pass data sent by many connections of the local clients.
-It terms of POS processing systems "host-to-host" connection means that all the data is sent and received via single full-duplex socket asynchronously.
+It keeps one "host-to-host" connection with the bank processing to pass data, sent by multiple local clients.
+In terms of POS processing systems "host-to-host" connection means all the data is sent and received via single full-duplex socket asynchronously.
 The recieved data is assigned to appropriate sender using the TID (Terminal Id) and STAN (System Trace Audit Number).
+If there is two packets one after another with the same TID, the second packet will be queued until the first one is processed or timed out.

                                   +-------------+
                                   |             | <-------> POS HTTP client